 On Stage Pittsburgh launched in September of 2021 as a rebranding of Pittsburgh in the Round led by George Hoover, a former Senior Writer and Editor at Pittsburgh in the Round and, Sharon Eberson, the former Arts and Entertainment Editor at the Pittsburgh Post- Gazette, with pro bono consultation from New Place Collaborations.
 Pittsburgh in the Round was founded by Mara Nodolski and Jack Lake.

 Many of PitR’s active writers and reviewers have joined On Stage Pittsburgh in similar capacities, and you may read more about their expertise and experience on the site.

 On Stage Pittsburgh adheres to solid conflict of interest guidelines for our writers, reviewers, and editors to safeguard our editorial integrity.
 Full-time, paid or volunteer staff members of theater companies are not permitted to review productions by any companies.
 We welcome guest columns from individual performers (actors, singers, dancers, etc.). and members of the creative community (directors, choreographers, stage managers, etc.).
 Columns by guest writers will have a brief bio posted at the end of their respective essay.)

 On Stage Pittsburgh is a limited-funded organization.
 The structural expenses of website hosting and related fees are paid directly by our publisher, who is not affiliated with any theater company or venue.
 On Stage Pittsburgh does not accept funding or services from any foundation, theater company, or venue.
 In the future, we may receive funding from individuals and advertising from local non-theater-related companies or venues through subscriptions and/or paid advertising.

 Editorial Director – Sharon Eberson

-Opera Theater Writer and Reviewer – George Parous
+Opera Theater and Classical Music Writer / Reviewer – George Parous

 Dance Contributor– Jayne Vranish, Dance Currents